treeverse/lakeFS/docs/reference/export.md

 ## How to use

-Set up lakeFS spark metadata client with the endpoint and credentials as instructed in the previous [page](./spark-client.md).
+Set up lakeFS Spark metadata client with the endpoint and credentials as instructed in the previous [page](./spark-client.md).

-The client exposes the `exporter` object with 3 export options:
+The client exposes the `Exporter` object with 3 export options:

-1. Exporting ALL objects at the HEAD of a given branch.
-Does not include uncommitted files which were added to that branch, but were not committed.
+1. Export *all* objects at the HEAD of a given branch.
+Does not include files that were added to that branch, but were not committed.

 ```scala
 exportAllFromBranch(branch: String)
 ```

-2. Exporting ALL objects from a commit:
+2. Export ALL objects from a commit:

 ```scala
 exportAllFromCommit(commitID: String)
 ```

-3. Exporting just the diff between a commit and the HEAD of a branch.
+3. Export just the diff between a commit and the HEAD of a branch.
-This is the ideal option for continuous exports of a branch, as it will change only the files that were changed from the previous commit.
+This is the ideal option for continuous exports of a branch, as it will change only the files that have been changed since the previous commit.

 ```scala
 exportFrom(branch: String, prevCommitID: String)